-Romania: Installation of 19 fast charging stations completed11.
-December 2020. / SEE Energy News
+Romania: Installation of 19 fast charging stations completed, SEE Energy News

 Fast charging stations initiative is part of the NEXT-E project, co-financed from European funds through the Connecting Europe Facility (CEF) program, through which E.ON Energie Romania aims to install 19 fast charging units, another 21 being installed by Hungarian MOL, one of the partners in this project.